llm-bible/llm-bible.github.io/_publications/wang2024instruction.markdown

 bibkey: wang2024instruction
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.05019"}
-tags: ['ARXIV', 'LLM', 'Multimodal Models', 'Tools']
+tags: ['ARXIV', 'Efficiency And Optimization', 'LLM', 'Multimodal Models', 'Tools']
 ---
 As the open community of large language models (LLMs) matures multimodal LLMs (MLLMs) have promised an elegant bridge between vision and language.
 However current research is inherently constrained by challenges such as the need for high-quality instruction pairs and the loss of visual information in image-to-text training objectives.
 To this end we propose a Visual Token Complement framework (VTC) that helps MLLMs regain the missing visual features and thus improve response accuracy.
 Specifically our VTC integrates text-to-image generation as a guide to identifying the text-irrelevant features and a visual selector is then developed to generate complementary visual tokens to enrich the original visual input.
 Moreover an iterative strategy is further designed to extract more visual information by iteratively using the visual selector without any additional training.
 Notably the training pipeline requires no additional image-text pairs resulting in a desired instruction tuning-free property.
 Both qualitative and quantitative experiments demonstrate the superiority and efficiency of our VTC.